 If we look into the history of science and invention, one element will stand out in terms of funding: there was no organized system of funding prior to World War II.
 Today, world over governments have established prestigious science & technology institutions and scientific funding agencies with multiple levels of oversight and grant awards.

 In this piece of writing, we are going to examine the two types of grant funding programs closely, but before we get into it, we must spare few moments to deliberate upon the intricacies of the concept of funding itself.
 With the lines blurring between government and private sector, let us take a stock of the basic funding premise.
-Science funding has traditionally been a part of government spending structure.
+Science funding has traditionally been a part of the government spending structure.

 Going by the example of civic infrastructure; the government builds the transportation facilities, and companies use them to transport their goods across the country for a small amount of money.
 Likewise, the government funds fundamental research to produce knowledge, and organizations use that initial fundamental knowledge and transform it into the market-based product with little research and development (R&D) investments of their own.
 When researchers make outstanding medicinal discoveries after a long drawn process of scientific investigation followed by the application, it becomes a national asset in terms of human benefit and welfare.
 (Saha and Bhattacharya, 2011)